 What?
 If I don’t eat, I’ll starve or worse.
 If I can’t pay rent, I’ll be living on the street.

 That’s ridiculous!
 I’d be eating out of garbage cans.
 I’d be begging for change on the side of the road.
 No one would care about me.
 No one would love me…

 And so on.
 As you can see from this example, the fear we started out with (losing a job) had a deeper origin of not wanting to feel unloved or unwanted.
 That might sound like a stretch, but often obvious fears are deeply rooted and not conscious.

-We go through life having surface-level thoughts like, “I don’t want to get fired” or “I hope s/he doesn’t dump me” without thinking much about what’s underneath that (and underneath the next layer and the next).
+We go through life having surface-level thoughts like, “I don’t want to get fired” or “I hope they don’t dump me,” without thinking much about what’s underneath that (and underneath the next layer and the next).